 - Chunking Down – moving from something general and becoming more specific.

 Finding the right level of detail means moving between the levels in a structured and logical way.
-In a conversation, you can do this in direct response to the other person's need, depending on what she says or asks during the conversation.
+In a conversation, you can do this in direct response to the other person's needs, depending on what they say or ask during the conversation.

 Applications of chunking to find the right level of detail include:

-- Creative Thinking: chunking up helps you to break out of routine thinking to identify alternatives.
-Then you can chunk back down to find specific solutions you may not have thought about before.
+- Creative thinking: chunking up helps you to break out of routine thinking to identify alternatives.
+Then you can chunk back down to find specific solutions that you may not have thought about before.

-- Improving Motivation: if the other person seems bored or uninspired you can chunk up to find an area of common interest or a common goal.
-Once you identify the big picture, it is often easier for people to see how their efforts can influence events, and how they can contribute even more.
+- Improving motivation: if the other person seems bored or uninspired, you can chunk up to find an area of common interest or a common goal.
+Once you identify the big picture, it's often easier for people to see how their efforts can influence events, and how they can contribute even more.

-- Overcoming Stress: when someone is overwhelmed, it is often because the task at hand seems too large.
-By chunking down, you break the job into manageable bites.
-If people are overwhelmed by details, do the opposite and chunk up in order to help them see what they are trying to accomplish.
+- Overcoming stress: when someone is overwhelmed, it's often because the task at hand seems too large.
+By chunking down, you break the job into manageable pieces.
+If people are overwhelmed by details, do the opposite and chunk up – this can help them to see what they're trying to accomplish.

-Chunking is a communication technique that can help you to discuss large amounts of information, by splitting it into manageable sections.
-Doing this can also help your audience to retain as much relevant information as possible.
+Chunking is a communication technique that splits large amounts of information into smaller, more manageable sections.
+This helps your audience to understand and remember the relevant information.

-There are three key ingredients needed for successful chunking:
+Three key ingredients are needed for successful chunking:

 - Using small, well-organized units.

-- Using units of between five and nine items.
+- Using units of no more than seven items.

 - Finding the right level of detail.